The geometric Cauchy problem for rank-one submanifolds: A local description of rank-one submanifolds

-So far, we have studied developable submanifolds, and yet have not produced any.
+So far, we have studied rank-one submanifolds, and yet have not produced any.
 It is thus natural to ask whether they are plentiful or rare.
-In this section we shall address this question by proving the following \begin{theorem} Let $b_{1}, \dotsc, b_{m+n}$ be the standard basis vectors of $\mathbb{R}^{m+n}$.
-For any $(m+n-1)$-tuple of smooth functions $(f_{1}, \dotsc, f_{m-1}, g_{1}, \dotsc, g_{n})$ on $I$, where $g_{1}, \dotsc, g_{n}$ are nowhere vanishing, the solution of the linear ODE-problem
+In this section we shall address this question by proving the following theorem. \begin{theorem} Let $b_{1}, \dotsc, b_{m+n}$ be the standard basis vectors of $\mathbb{R}^{m+n}$.
+For any $(m+n-1)$-tuple of smooth functions $(f_{1}, \dotsc, f_{m-1}, g_{1}, \dotsc, g_{n})$ on $I$, where $g_{1}, \dotsc, g_{n}$ are nowhere vanishing, the solution of the linear ordinary differential equation problem

-defines a full developable submanifold of $\mathbb{R}^{m+n}$.
+defines a full rank-one submanifold of $\mathbb{R}^{m+n}$.
 Any such submanifold can be locally represented in this way. \end{theorem}